gnietof/Quantum/Certification/execution_modes.md

 - During this window, the user has exclusive access of the system and no other jobs can run - including calibration jobs.
 - This allows users to experiment with variational algorithms in a more predictable way and even run multiple experiments simultaneously, taking advantage of parallelism in the stack.
 - Using sessions helps avoid delays caused by queuing each job separately, which can be particularly useful for iterative tasks that require frequent communication between classical and quantum resources.
+- Session usage is the time from when the first job starts until the session goes inactive, is closed, or when its last job completes, whichever happens last.
+It includes both classical and quantum time (time spent by the QPU complex to process your job).

 ```python
 from qiskit_ibm_runtime import QiskitRuntimeService,SamplerV2,Session